acmeair/acmeair-driver/acmeair-jmeter/README.md

 summariser.interval=30
 summariser.log=true
 ```
 Setting these properties will allow summary statistics to be printed on the console screen, as well as in the specified log file.
+Alternatively, use the provided `user.properties` file which already enables the summarizer.

 In addition to the data collected to the log file.
 JMeter can also collect the sampler result data of individual requests.
 What data is collected in this JTL file is fully configurable within the jmeter.properties file, and a basic set of data collection is enabled in JMeter by default.
 Adding too many metrics to be collected can add additional overhead to the workload process.